smoy/iambic-templates-tutorial/README.md

 This repository contains IAMbic templates that track multiple AWS accounts in an AWS Organization.
 In addition, IAMbic Github integration is configured to automatically import new resources based on import workflow schedule.

+# What is IAMbic

+Visit the [repo](https://github.com/noqdev/iambic).
+IAMbic is an ecosystem of core tools and plugins to manage cloud IAM across multi-cloud providers.
+It stores cloud IAM in declarative YAML with validators and both pushes and pull changes from cloud services.

 # Directory Structure

 IAMbic does not enforce directory structure for supported templates.
 It does come with opinion default when it imports resources from plugin. (like AWS)